 As pandemic spread pain and panic, congressman chased profit

-WASHINGTON (AP) — New Jersey Rep. Tom Malinowski has scolded those looking to capitalize on the once-in-a-century pandemic.
-But the two-term Democrat is not heeding his own admonition.
+WASHINGTON (AP) — Rep. Tom Malinowski has scolded those who may be looking to capitalize on the once-in-a-century pandemic.
+But the two-term Democratic congressman from New Jersey isn’t heeding his own admonition.
 Records show he’s bought or sold as much as $1 million of stock in medical and tech companies that had a stake in the virus response.
-The trades were just one slice of a stock buying and selling spree by the congressman, worth as much as $3.2 million, that he did not properly disclose to Congress, as required by law.
+The trades were just one slice of a stock buying and selling spree by the congressman, worth as much as $3.2 million, that he didn’t properly disclose to Congress as required by law.
+There’s no indication Malinowski acted on inside information.
+Malinowski says his broker handles all his trading decisions and he says his failure to file was “a mistake that I own 100%.